Porter Kunjali

 Porter Kunjali is a 1965 Indian Malayalam-language film, directed and produced by P. A. Thomas.
 The film stars Prem Nazir, Sheela, Adoor Bhasi and Muthukulam Raghavan Pillai.
 The film's score was composed by M. S. Baburaj.

+Plot

+A hardworking porter named Kunjali joins the military for World War II.
+He leaves his family and livelihood in the care of his foster son, Kochuraman.
+Kochuraman betrays this trust, steals Kunjali's belongings, and uses them to become a corrupt, wealthy businessman.
+While Kunjali is away, a kind man named Pareed steps up to support Kunjali's struggling family.
+He hopes to marry Kunjali’s daughter, Amina, who is secretly in love with their neighbor, Doctor Sali.